 Another realization you will have is you don’t have the schedule flexibility you had as an independent contributor.
 There will be multiple demands on your time now.
 With direct reports come questions, problems, and opportunities that you will need to address daily.

-Next, make sure you have some open door time for people to come in and speak with you.
+Next, ensure you have some open door time for people to come in and speak with you.
 As a new leader, you need to be accessible.
-It’s your best chance to know what is going on in the business.
+It’s your best chance to know what is happening in the business.
 A great idea is to schedule time to work in an open area where people can approach and speak with you.

 Finally, you need to get a handle on your work and set some priorities around it.
 Then schedule your “heads down” time on the calendar to get it done.
 You will find that you will have less time to get work done, so knowing what is important and focusing on it will be a game-changer for you.